pexa8335/PolicyGradientsforRL/content/Paper reading/Chapter 1 - The RL Problem..md

 - A _policy_ alone is sufficient to determine a behavior.
 - In many cases (especially in Policy Gradients), the *policy* is stochastic (randomized), specifying the probabilities for each action rather than a single deterministic command.

+>[!info] Stochasticity
+>A *policy* doesn't always need to be a fixed command (e.g., "Always go left").
+In many RL approaches, a policy outputs probabilities (e.g., "70% left", "30% right").
+>- Why?
+This randomness allows the agent to continue exploring new paths naturally.
+If the policy was always fixed, the agent might get stuck doing the same thing forever and never discover better strategies.

 ### 1.5.2 Reward Signal ($R_{t}$)

 A _reward signal_ defines a goal of the RL problem.
 On each time step, the environment sends to the agent a _reward_.

-- **Objective:** The agent's sole objective is to _maximize the total reward_ over the long run.
+- Objective: The agent's sole objective is to _maximize the total reward_ over the long run.
-- **Nature:** The reward signal thus defines what are the good and bad events for the agent.
+- Nature: The reward signal thus defines what are the good and bad events for the agent.
 For example, in chess, capturing a piece might yield a positive reward, while losing a piece yields a negative one.
 The reward sent to the agent at any time based on the agent's current action and the environment's current state.
-- **Constraint:** The agent cannot directly change the reward generation mechanism (the rules of the game).
+- Constraint: The agent cannot directly change the reward generation mechanism (the rules of the game).
 The only way the agent can influence the reward signal is through its actions (playing better).

 The reward signal is the primary basis for altering the policy.
 If an action selected by the policy is followed by low reward, the policy may be changed to choose another action in this situation in the future.